 117:34:09 Mitchell: 3, 4, 5.
 Okay.
 (Pause)

-[Because of a combination of dust and shadows, Al is having a little trouble reading his frame counter.]117:34:55 Shepard: (To Ed, referring to the performance of the thumper/geophone) Well, babe, not a bad batting average.
+[Al may be having trouble reading his frame counter.]117:34:55 Shepard: (To Ed, referring to the performance of the thumper/geophone) Well, babe, not a bad batting average.

 [Shepard, from the 1971 Technical Debrief - "One comment about lighting that's pretty much the same as everybody else has said.
 There are, obviously, two areas where it's difficult to see on the surface.
 One is looking directly into the Sun (up-Sun), and the other is looking directly down-Sun.
 The only time it becomes a problem is in trying to read the quantity of oxygen remaining, for example, on the RCU.
 If you're (facing) down-Sun, the shadow is such that there's no way you can see that needle.
 You've got to turn cross-Sun to pick it up.
 With respect to looking up-Sun, I noticed that, as we were progressing in our traverse up to Cone (Crater), we were going just about into the Sun; and the geologic features and differences in craters, surface textures, and so forth were harder to notice - harder to pick up looking directly into the Sun.
-If we had known this ahead of time and, consequently, had planned to do most of our observing of craters looking down-Sun, and had we gotten up to the top of Cone, we would have done it the same way.
+If we had known this ahead of time and, consequently, had planned to do most of our observing of craters looking down-Sun, and had we gotten up to the top of Cone, we would have done it the same way (meaning they would have been looking into Cone Crater from the south rim, i.e. cross-Sun).
 It's just something that everybody should realize.
 Those are the two places (means "directions") where you can't see very well - directly into the Sun and directly down-Sun.
 Of course, once you realize that, I think you can adapt to it fairly quickly."]